Southampton-RSG-Training/industry-skills-agile-training/episodes/27-anatomy-of-an-agile-sprint.md

 :::: challenge

-## Group Challenge: Exchange and Unblock
+## Group Exercise: Exchange and Unblock

 In this challenge, you're going to practice conducting a Daily Scrum Meeting in groups of four.